cramkle/cramkle/README.md

 This project uses [`lingui-js`](https://github.com/lingui/js-lingui) for i18n.
 In case you need to translate something that isn't yet translated, or you are adding some new texts, you'll need to use one of the macros from the lingui package.
-Lingui comes with several macros to handle all sorts of cases of language translation, but the more common one is a plain text.
-For simple texts, you can use either the `Trans` macro or the `t` macro in conjunction with the `useLingui` hook.
+Lingui comes with several macros to handle all sorts of cases of language translation, but the most common one is just plain text.
+For simple texts, you can use either the `Trans` macro or the `t` macro (in conjunction with the `useLingui` hook).

 Now, to translate something you can just wrap it up with one of lingui macros, like one of the two above: